- Choose your destination

 For UK citizens, I have one answer and one answer only.
 Starling.

-No fees when you spend abroad, no limit on the amount you can withdraw abroad (unlike its competitors…Monzo and Revolut, I’m looking at you), 24/7 helpful customer service (I used it twice in Argentina and once in Brazil) and budgeting tools such as the ‘Goals’ function which lets you separate your money into pots.
-Oh, and you earn interest every month.
+No fees when you spend abroad, no limit on the amount you can withdraw abroad, 24/7 helpful customer service (I used it twice in Argentina and once in Brazil) and budgeting tools such as the ‘Goals’ function which lets you separate your money into pots.
 I cannot fault Starling for anything.
 The best bank I have ever come across.

 Disclaimer: I am not earning any sort of commission from Starling, I genuinely just think they’re ace.

 In terms of credit cards, I recommend using Martin Lewis’ eligibility check, or Experian’s credit card finder.
 Both offer a quick and easy process to find suitable credit cards without affecting your credit score.
 You’ll either be wanting a credit card with 0% interest, or a specific travel credit card so you won’t be charged the standard 3% exchange fee.
-Personally, we only took a credit card for ’emergencies’.
-This included last minute travel insurance (whoops) and a flight out of Colombia because we were struggling to find anything below £600.
+Personally, I only took a credit card for ’emergencies’.
+This included last minute travel insurance (whoops) and a flight out of Colombia because I was struggling to find anything below £600.

 It’s best to use a debit card otherwise you’ll be paying off your credit card whilst you travel, and that’s an expense you do not need.